 - Trigs of Newcastle and the Hunter Valley

-- South Coast trigs (south of the Illawarra)
+- Trigs of the South Coast (south of the Illawarra)

-MAP KEY Blue - a trig station referenced from SIX Maps Green - trig stations I've visited and documented - see below Orange / Red - trig station difficult to reach / located on private land and not publicly accessible
+MAP KEY Blue - a trig station referenced from SIX Maps Green - trig stations I've visited Orange / Red - trig station on private land or inaccessible / destroyed.

 Many trig stations lie abandoned in thick scrub, offering no views despite being on the top of a hill.
 Others are located just off a walking track, and provide a magnificent and unexpected view for little effort.
 The trigs below are some of my favourites, which are worth making the effort to visit.